slicken/wallet_tracker/README.md

 # solana wallet tacker

-A Solana wallet tracker that subscribes to wallet account and look for changes.
+A Solana wallet tracker that subscribes to wallet account and look for balance and token account changes.
-Filter results with Include, Exclude lists, token Balance and or USD Value.
+Copytrade the wallets and apply filters and rules for how long we want to hold token, sell when owner does and more.

 ## Futures
 - custom rpc
 - custom ws
 - rate limiter
-- retry on request error
+- retry on rpc error
 - tracks multiple wallets
 - filter changes made only by wallet owner
 - filter by account change percent
 - filter by account change value USD
 - filter include/exclude token list
-- token metadata, and realtime price
+- get token metadata, and realtime price
-- save token and wallet data        -- needs update
+- copytrade wallets
-- debug
+- save wallet settngs

 TODO:
-- fix copytrade .. not working well.
+- update copytrade functionality. add more options
-- wallet name (if any)              -- not implemented
+- implement .sol wallet names for easier tracking

 ### Usage